You wait and save and plan for retirement your entire life, it seems. And then, what?

 If you’ve got a big or older home, the chances are good that, eventually, you’ll need to live elsewhere or get help to address the cleaning, upkeep and other surprising costs that come with the territory for homeowners.
 Downsizing can be part of your retirement planning: Get it out of the way when you are younger and physically able.

-For more, read “7 Surprising Advantages of Downsizing as a Retiree”
+For more, read “7 Surprising Upsides of Downsizing as a Retiree.”

 11. Edit your stuff